cdrch/ezcloze/README.md

 Potential future improvements (in no particular order) include:
 - A GUI (graphical user interface)
 - Bulk import of sentences from specific formats

+See the EZ Cloze project in the GitHub repository for future plans.
+Note that all milestone dates are currently estimates, and very much not set in stone.